jesselansdown/jesselansdown.github.io/software.md

 permalink: /Software/
 ---

+I am responsible for the following software package.

 # Gurobify

 Gurobify provides an interface to the [Gurobi Optimizer](http://www.gurobi.com) software from [GAP](https://www.gap-system.org).
 It enables the creation and modification of mixed integer and linear programming models which can be solved directly by Gurobi from within the GAP environment.